XTRAGES/XTRAGES/README.md

 A web app automating RFP processing using Azure services and AI (GPT).
 It extracts, summarizes, and matches documents for efficient business workflows.

 ### 🗂️ [Task Manager System](https://github.com/XTRAGES/TaskManagerSystem)
-This hybrid Task Manager uses a Node.js backend with JWT authentication and a PHP frontend.
+This hybrid Task Manager uses a Node.js backend with JWT authentication.
 It allows users to securely manage tasks with a simple interface.